 - How realistic would it be to take your child to school by car, and what if there are days when you can't?

 - What option gives you flexibility when your child joins after-school clubs?

-- If you are depending on free bus pass, have you checked out beforehand that your child qualifies for one, and which bus would they actually catch?
+- If you depend on a free bus pass, have you checked beforehand that your child qualifies for one, and which bus would they catch?

 Transport will only be considered if the pupil lives more than 3 miles walking distance from their designated school.

 Parents should bear this in mind when making their choice of school as travel assistance will not normally be considered for pupils attending a preferred school unless this school is nearer than their designated school and over the prescribed walking distance.